cecillialala/ABE_assignment03/README.md

 ## 3. THEN Inside of the Node/NodeSender run - npm run start

 ## 4. Check the RabbitMQ server for messages :)

+## What is missing

+- C# Sender (Looks a bit like NodeSender, just in C# instead)
+- C# Confirmer
+- Testing that the "MQConfirms" (Can only be tested when C# projects are done) works.